St. Joseph Goats

 The St. Joseph Goats (formerly known as the Kansas City Goats) are a professional indoor football team based in St. Joseph, Missouri in the United States.
 They are currently members of The Arena League (The AL or TAL).
 They played their home games at Municipal Auditorium and St. Pius X High School for the 2024 AL season, but moved to nearby St. Joseph, Missouri.
-As of 2025, they will play their home games at the St. Joseph Civic Arena.
+As of 2025, they play their home games at the St. Joseph Civic Arena.